 Hansen was elected Second Assistant Chief of the Fire Department, in 1990, First Assistant Chief in 1991 and Chief of Department in 1992.
 After a rule change allowing a Chief to seek re-election, he was returned to the office of Chief in 1993 and again in 1994.
 Hansen did not seek another term after that.

 Chief Hansen worked as the Construction Official and Fire Marshal for another municipality for many years before being hired to the same positions in his home town.

 Captain Albert Knaub, second in command of the Bureau, has been a member of the Volunteer Fire Department since January, 1955.
 Captain Knaub served as Chief of Department in 1973.
 He is retired from his own business and holds the dual positions of Fire Inspector and Housing Officer for the Village.
 Capt.
 Knaub has 30 years of fire prevention experience.

-Part-time Fire Inspectors for the Bureau are Carl Dettloff and Peter Faller.
+Part-time Fire Inspectors for the Bureau are Carl Dettloff, Peter Faller and Charles Batch.

 mandates that all structures, with the exception of owner occupied one and two family homes, are inspected a minimum of once a year.

 The Ridgefield Park Bureau of Fire Prevention makes over 2,000 inspections a year, including re-inspections.
 Numerous complaints are also followed up with a response from either the Fire Marshal or an Inspector.